-For the 2023-2024 academic year, UM-DHP is recruiting 5 interns.
-Two interns will be selected for the Adult Neuropsychology track (Match Number 138813).
-Additionally, one Pediatric Neuropsychology interns (Match Number 138815), and two (2) Pediatric Autism and Neurodevelopment interns (Match Number 138817) will be recruited.
+For the 2025-2026 academic year, UM-DHP is recruiting 6 interns.

+- Three interns for the Adult Neuropsychology track (Match Number 138813). - One intern for the Pediatric Neuropsychology track (Match Number 138815) - One intern for the Pediatric Autism and Neurodevelopment track (Match Number 138817) - One intern for the Pediatric Autism with an Emphasis in Foster Care System track (Match Number 138816).

 One or more minor rotations can be completed at a site other than UM-DHP if desired and available, focusing on providing a breadth of training opportunities.
 Training is designed to meet Division 40 (Clinical Neuropsychology) guidelines.